quantum-tinkerer/pymablock/docs/source/tutorial/numeric_hamiltonians.md

 H_tilde.evaluated[0, 0, 2]
 ```

-All corrections to 2th order can be computed like
+All corrections to the occupied subspace to 2th order can be computed like
 ```{code-cell} ipython3
 H_tilde.evaluated[0, 0, :3]
 ```